 Fuel Just Transitions in Industry

-Partnering with individuals and organizations in academia and industry, we are working to identify and fuel corporate activities that replace harmful, exploitative activities with nonexploitative practices as quickly as possible.
+Partnering with individuals and organizations in private and public industry, we are working to identify and fuel corporate activities that replace harmful, exploitative activities with nonexploitative practices as quickly as possible.
 Through research and in-depth analysis, we create resources that can be used to leverage financial, governmental, and public support for just transitions within multiple sectors—from food production to the fashion industry to medical research.

 Solve Shared Problems